|Healthy Blood Sugar Targets|

-A blood sugar target is the highest blood sugar reading you consider acceptable.
+If you have been told your blood sugar is higher than normal, you may wonder what blood sugar levels you should be aiming for to ensure ongoing health.
 Doctors and organizations like the American Diabetes Association suggest various blood sugar targets, but before you adopt any such target, it is worth remembering that the point of setting and adhering to any blood sugar target is to avoid diabetic complications.

 "Complications" is a euphemism for some very ugly outcomes that include blindness, amputation, kidney failure and death.
 So the obvious question to ask about any blood sugar target is "What evidence suggests that this blood sugar level is low enough to prevent complications."

 Research conducted with human patients, mice, and pancreas beta cell cultures all point to a single threshold at which elevated blood sugars cause permanent damage to your body.
 What is that level?
 140 mg/dl (7.8 mmol/L) after meals